FAA starts Remote ID drone test flights at Griffiss International Airport in New York

 The drone test flight facilities at Griffiss International Airport are part of a 50-mile corridor that extends all the way to Syracuse.
 The Griffiss test site is one of only a few locations that have received the authority to fly drones beyond-visual-line-of-sight (BVLOS), which is crucial to prove that control and safety systems work properly.

 The first phase of the federal testing program was completed in August 2019.
-During that phase capabilities such as exchanging data between drone operators were tested, as well as the ability to create an emergency “no-fly zone” for general unmanned aircraft to clear the skies for emergency response drones, reports the outlet.
+During that phase capabilities such as exchanging data between drone operators were tested, as well as the ability to create an emergency “no-fly zone” for general unmanned aircraft to clear the skies for emergency response drones, reports the news outlet.

 Faa Starts Remote Id Drone Test Flights At Griffiss International Airport In New York 2